 Level 10

 As usual, we’ll be increasing the Bard Level again.
-You get the following rewards at this level:
+Choose another spell from the Bard List.
+Our recommendation is:

 Level 11